mhostetter/galois/README.md

 1.52 µs ± 34.8 ns per loop (mean ± std. dev. of 7 runs, 1000000 loops each)
 ```

-However, for large N `galois` is strictly faster than numpy.
+However, for large N `galois` is strictly faster than NumPy.

 ```python
 In [10]: a = GF.Random(10_000_000, dtype=int)